 What medications can you add to a pill tracker app?

 Patients can add any kind of medication.
 You can go to the doctor and, depending on your treatment needs, establish a medication regimen.
-Your doctor can provide information on each drug, including frequency and dosage, as well as advise on potential interactions and side-effects.
+Your doctor can provide information on each drug, including frequency and dosage, as well as advice on potential interactions and side effects.

 Record medications for specific conditions